Dafterfly/CustomBgJobRunnerLaravel/CustomBgJobRunner/README.md

 - **Logging**: Logs job status and errors, including retry attempts.
 - **Security**: Allows only pre-approved classes and methods to be run in the background.
 - **Configuration Options**: Easily configure retry attempts, delay between retries, and approved classes.
+- **Job Management Dashboard**: A web-based interface to view job logs and manage jobs (optional feature).
+- **Job Delays and Priority**: Basic support for delaying and prioritizing jobs.

 ---